Rounding it up

 Credit building — and rebuilding — takes time.
 Fortunately, various financial companies offer products to help you improve credit faster than the old-fashioned way.

 For a modest monthly fee, these offerings report your good repayment habits to the credit bureaus while offering some cool perks too.

 We’ve rounded up some credit building products for you, but it’s best to assess your personal financial scenario to see which one is best for you.

 Credit functions like trust.
 It takes time to build up, and any pitfalls or breaks can take a lot of work and time to recover from.
 And with household debt on the rise (Canadians now owe an average of $1.71 for every dollar earned!) it’s more important than ever to build a strong credit history.

 If you’ve damaged your credit, you become a riskier endeavour in the eyes of a lender.
 There are many ways you can start (re)building your credit history.
 However, financial institutions across the country have recognized that the traditional methods don’t always cut it.
-That’s why many companies have introduced credit building products, because people need faster ways to build their credit histories.
+That’s why many companies have introduced credit building products, because people need faster ways to build credit in Canada.

 Let’s take a look at some credit building products from various financial companies, including KOHO’s very own Credit Building.